bburns/PyVoyager/README.md

 ## Sources

-Images were obtained from the __
+Images were obtained from the Planetary Data System (PDS) - https://pds-rings.seti.org/voyager/iss/.
 They provide four types for each image:

 - RAW - the original 800x800px raw images, with reseau marks.
 8bit
 - CLEANED - same as above, with reseau marks removed.
 8bit
 - CALIB -  above, with flatfield subtracted.
 16bit
 - GEOMED - the above, with geometry corrected via reseau marks.
-16bi
+16bit

-You can see them each in the following animation:
+You can see each of them in the following animation:

 <img src="images/C1464108_variants.gif" style="width:800px" />

-You can read more about the Planetary Data System (PDS) which hosts the archives [here][pds].

 ## Contributing